 If you set the bar at Leslie, and end up being a Mother Theresa, I am pretty sure you will be accepted into PA school, although I have no data on religious preference and PA school acceptance rates. 🙂

 So what does an average PA school applicant who is admitted to PA school (i.e., student) look like?

-→ The average PA school students age is 27 years old
+→ The average PA school student is 25 years old

 - The average age of first-year students ranged between 25 and 28 for all categories

 - The median age at application is 25 years old